MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/dialog-ui.md

 ![Dialog](images/MRTK_UX_Dialog.jpg)

-Dialog controls are UI overlays that provide contextual app information.
-They often request some kind of action from the user.
-Use dialogs to notify users of important information or to request confirmation or additional info before an action can be completed.
+Dialog controls are UI overlays that provide contextual app information, often requesting a user action.
+Use dialogs to give users important information and request confirmation or extra information before an action can be completed.

 <br>